 Kentucky is not a point of contact state for the NICS.1 Kentucky has no law requiring firearms dealers to initiate background checks prior to transferring a firearm.
 As a result, in Kentucky firearms dealers must initiate the background check required by federal law by contacting the FBI directly.

 Kentucky does not require private sellers (sellers who are not licensed dealers) to initiate a background check when transferring a firearm.
-See our Private Sales policy summary for a comprehensive discussion of this issue.
+See our Universal Background Checks policy summary for a comprehensive discussion of this issue.

 In Kentucky, concealed weapons permit holders whose permits were issued on or after July 12, 2006, qualify as exempt from background checks for five years when purchasing a firearm, according to the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) chart that outlines those permits that qualify as alternatives to the Brady Act.2 Please note that ATF’s exempt status determination for a given state is subject to change without notice.3

 Our experts can speak to the full spectrum of gun violence prevention issues.
 Have a question?
 Email us at email@example.com.Contact